|

 The Origins of the Big Bang Theory

 In the 1920s, astronomers like Edwin Hubble and Georges Lemaître laid the groundwork for what would become the Big Bang theory.
-Through the observation of the expansion of the universe, they suggested that the universe was once concentrated in a very dense point, before exploding and expanding.
+By observing the expansion of the universe, they suggested that the universe was once concentrated in a very dense point before exploding and expanding.

 The Evidence Supporting the Big Bang

-Numerous pieces of evidence support this theory.
-Among them is the discovery of the cosmic microwave background radiation, which is considered a relic of the Big Bang event.
+Many pieces of evidence support this theory.
+Among them is the discovery of the cosmic microwave background radiation, which is considered a remnant of the Big Bang event.
 This radiation is observed in all directions of the universe and represents the remnants of the intense energy that has gradually cooled over billions of years.

 Since the Big Bang, the universe has continued to expand and evolve.
-This phenomenon of expansion is observable today through the movement of galaxies.
-Indeed, each galaxy is moving away from the others, and this dynamic relies on the principles of Einstein’s relativity, which have helped better understand the behavior of the universe on a large scale.
+This expansion phenomenon is observable today through the movement of galaxies.
+Indeed, each galaxy moves away from others, and this dynamic is based on the principles of Einstein’s relativity, which have allowed for a better understanding of the behavior of the universe on a grand scale.

 The Big Bang: A Unique and Universal Event

-The Big Bang is perceived as a unique event, but some researchers consider the possibility of a multiverse where multiple Big Bangs might have occurred, thus generating parallel universes.
-This theory opens fascinating perspectives on our understanding of our reality and our place within a vast and complex cosmos.
+The Big Bang is perceived as a unique event, but some researchers consider the possibility of multiverses where multiple Big Bangs may have occurred, thus generating parallel universes.
+This theory opens fascinating perspectives on the understanding of our reality and our place within a vast and complex cosmos.

 - Event: Big Bang

-- Matter: Formation of matter during the explosion
+- Material: Formation of matter during the explosion

 - Origin: Dominant cosmological model